Podcastindex-org/podcast-namespace/README.md

    Channel or Item

-   (optional|multiple)
+   (optional | multiple)

-   It identifies a host of a podcast episode or entire podcast.
+   It identifies a host of a podcast episode if in the Item, or an entire podcast if in the Channel.

    All attributes are optional but recommended for disambiguation and good meta-data for apps.